epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-03-20-ghostbsd-multiboot.markdown

 -- -- --

-### Disccussion
+### Discussion

-Telegram is a good palce to talk about BSD
+Telegram is a good place to talk about BSD

 #### English